alx377/django-wedding-website/README.md

 - A built in tracking pixel to know whether someone has opened the email or not
 - Unique invitation URLs for each party with pre-populated guest names ([example](http://rownena-and.coryzue.com/invite/b2ad24ec5dbb4694a36ef4ab616264e0/))
-- Online RSVP system with meal selection and validation
+- Online RSVP system with diet selection and validation

 ### Guest dashboard

-After your invitations go out you can use the guest dashboard to see how many people have RSVP'd, everyone who still has to respond, people who haven't selected a meal, etc.
+After your invitations go out you can use the guest dashboard to see how many people have RSVP'd, everyone who still has to respond, people who haven't selected a diet, etc.
 It's a great way of tracking your big picture numbers in terms of how many guests to expect.

 Just access `/dashboard/` from an account with admin access.
 Your other guests won't be able to see it.